second-state/wasm-joey/documentation/installation.md

 - MySQL Database; including user, tables, sample data etc.
 - All relevant dependencies; CORS, SSL etc.

+# Automatic installation
+There is a [feature enhancement/issue](https://github.com/second-state/wasm-joey/issues/1) which requests that the following commands are all written into a bash script.
+This will make it much quicker to install.

 To begin, create a new EC2 Ubuntu Server instance which has an additional SSD i.e. m5d.large (which has 1 x 75 NVMe SSD).

 # Software (OS)